yonas-fsaha/order-summary-component/README.md

-# Frontend Mentor - Order summary card
+#  Order summary card with html and css